Montmagny, Quebec: Geography

-The city of Montmagny itself is parted by the South River (French: Rivière du Sud), where a smaller river, Bras-Saint-Nicolas, merges into it.
+The city of Montmagny itself is divided by the South River (French: Rivière du Sud), where a smaller river, Bras-Saint-Nicolas, merges into it.
 The confluence of waters swells into a set of falls, leading to discharge into the Saint-Lawrence a short distance west of the city.

 Montmagny is the seat of the judicial district of Montmagny.

+Researchers have studied the intertidal marshes of the St. Lawrence estuary at Montmagny.